aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to XLTX in Android Applications or Online App" h2="Export OTT to XLTX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to XLTX conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+<h2>Why to Convert</h2>

+OTT to XLTX conversion is a useful feature for Android applications.
+It allows users to convert OTT documents to XLTX format, which is a popular spreadsheet format used by Microsoft Excel.
+This conversion is useful for a variety of tasks, such as creating reports, analyzing data, and sharing information.

+<h2>How Aspose.Total Helps for OTT to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate OTT to XLTX conversion feature into their Android applications.
+The suite includes Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, a powerful spreadsheet manipulation API.

+Using Aspose.Words for Android via Java, developers can easily convert OTT documents to HTML.
+Then, using Aspose.Cells for Java, they can convert the HTML to XLTX format.
+This process is simple and efficient, allowing developers to quickly and easily integrate OTT to XLTX conversion into their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}